wemakerspace/ch55xduino/README.md

 ![Script running gif](https://raw.githubusercontent.com/DeqingSun/ch55xduino/ch55xduino/docs/blinkLED.gif)

 At this moment the project is still working-in-progress.
-USB-CDC communication, delay, millis, and the digital and analog pin functions are supported.
+Support most Arduino functions (Except pulse, shift, tone).
 Refer to examples in this repo for more info.

 ## Installation